The following story is probably apocryphal, yet certainly feels real given my recent experience at writing a paper versus a blog post:

 My most recent assignment was a year ago to lead a team for six months to devise a complex strategy with two elements: (1) to procure contractor personnel to work side-by-side with NASA Civil Servants on mission operations “plan/train/fly” services for current and future NASA human spaceflight programs, and (2) to bring forth potential “reverse partnerships” with firms in the emerging commercial space sector for “plan/train/fly” services to be provided back to them by the Government-run mission operations organization in Houston.
 The latter would be a means to help commercial space firms succeed and to keep the Government-led mission operations workforce intact until human spaceflight policy and funding for beyond low earth orbit exploration is settled.

 Before starting, I met with the director of NASA’s mission operations organization in Houston (“The Boss”) to get his expectations and success criteria for the strategy.
 Wanting to start the team on the right foot, I discussed a plan with him for obtaining team members with the “right skills”, the “right aptitude”, and the “right problem-solving talents”.
-From there I built a team of seven members, all male, ranging in age from early 40s to mid 50s, and representing the major technical areas of the mission operations organization.
+From there I built a team of seven members, representing the major technical areas of the mission operations organization.
 All members were known as “team players”, were leaders in the organization, and had a vested interest in the outcome of the strategy.
 Finally, the team had a good diversity of problem-solving talents.
-The members were assigned to me full time, and we were located together in a separate facility called “The Bunker.”
+The members were assigned to the team full time, and we were located together in a separate facility called “The Bunker.”
 I led the daily meetings and oversaw roles and responsibilities through volunteerism augmented by my assignments based on alignment of tasks to talents.
 We worked together face-to-face daily for six months, and presented our proposed strategy in person to NASA executives in Houston and over a teleconference to NASA executives in Washington, DC.

 Once the team was assembled, we established groundrules for ourselves through development of a team charter covering topics such as organizational goals and strategic priorities, norms of behavior, decision-making processes, and how we would handle conflict.
 Once running, we solved problems through collaboration and by applying our respective skills and natural talents for brainstorming, obtaining supporting data, finding salient points, and producing high-quality supporting materials.
 Finally, we communicated openly and frequently with each other and stakeholders through meetings and face-to-face side discussions.
 I could see the trust and camaraderie build on a daily basis, even with the occasional lively disagreement on strategy details.